 The medial tract extends between the spinal and transverse processes of the vertebrae.
-It is innervated by the medial branches of the posterior branches of the spinal nerves.
-One differentiates between the spinal and transversospinal system.
+It is innervated by the medial branches of the posterior rami of the spinal nerves.

-- The spinalis muscle and the interspinales muscles belong to the spinal system.
+- The spinalis muscles (spinalis thoracicis, spinalis cervicis, and spinalis capitis) and the interspinales muscles belong to the spinal group of medial intrinsic muscles.
 They connect the spinal processes of neighboring vertebrae.
 The spinalis muscle originates slightly laterally from the interspinales muscles.

-- The transversospinal system comprises the short and long rotatores muscles, multifidus muscle and the semispinalis muscle.
-They all run diagonally from the transverse to the spinal processes.
+- The transversospinal groups comprises the short and long rotatores muscles, multifidus muscle and the semispinalis muscles.
+They all run diagonally from the transverse to spinal processes.
 The short rotatores muscles insert at the next higher vertebrae, the long rotatores muscles at the second higher vertebrae.
 The multifidus muscle skips 2-4 vertebrae, the semispinalis muscle even 4-7 vertebrae.
 Furthermore the semispinalis muscle has a robust insertion at the occipital bone.

-- The splenius muscle builds the spinotransverse system.
-It originates at the spinal processes of the upper thoracic and cervical vertebrae and runs laterocranially.
+- The splenius muscles build the spinotransverse system.
+They originate at the spinal processes of the upper thoracic and cervical vertebrae and runs laterocranially.

-- The intertransverse system comprises the intertransversarii muscles and levatores costarum muscles.
+- The intertransverse group comprises the intertransversarii muscles and levatores costarum muscles.
 They extend between two neighboring transverse processes.
 The levatores costarum muscles are innervated by both the anterior and posterior branches of the spinal nerves (double innervation).
-Part of the intertransversarii muscles are even innervated only by anterior branches of the spinal nerves for which reason they do not count as intrinsic back muscles.
+Part of the intertransversarii muscles are even innervated only by anterior rami of the spinal nerves for which reason they do not count as intrinsic back muscles.

 Deep neck muscles